 Lack of jobs and volatile economic conditions post-2008 pushed many US citizens to default on payments, hampering their credit scores.
 That was the time when agencies claiming to provide immediate solutions to bad credit scores started to surface.

 Many agencies, however, toyed with laws and indulged in malpractices such as forgery.
-Eventually, Office of Attorney General nabbed these agencies by acting through the Credit Repair Organization Act, 1996.
-Nevertheless, there still exist many agencies who are nothing but an outright scam.
+Eventually, the Office of Attorney General nabbed these agencies by acting through the Credit Repair Organization Act, 1996.
+Nevertheless, there still exist many agencies that are nothing but an outright scam.